JackEverson/BirdEyeD/README.md

 PLEASE NOTE: This password should be changed immediately through the settings menu.
 While it is unlikely (depending who is on your local network) for the webpage to be hacked you should be aware that while this program is running you are essentially offering any camera attached to this computer to your local network.
 Please be aware of this while operating.

-To capture images you can click on the "Capture Image" button.
-This button should autofocus so you can conveniently just hit enter to save images.
+To capture images you can click on the "Capture Image" button (this button should autofocus so you can also just hit enter).
 All images are saved as a png file in the images directory in the project file and follow the format year-month-day-hour-minute-second.

+To Activate the YOLO simply click the "Activate AI camera" button.
+Depending on your hosting system this may dramatically reduce the framerate (This is particularly noticable on a Raspberry Pi).
+All of Tiny-YOLOv3's outputs will now be displayed to the screen using blue boundary boxes.
+BirdEyeD will only take a photo if a 'bird' object is detected (this photo will not include the blue boundary box).
+The AI camera mode also has a cooldown of 5 seconds so photo's are not taken too frequently.
+When the AI saves an image the letters AI will appear at the end of the file name to let you know that it was not taken by a human.

 The settings menu can be accessed by pushing the three bars in the top right corner of the webpage and then selecting Settings.
-If you have multiple camera's attached you can also change your camera selection from this menu.
+Here you can change your password and select a different camera if you have multiple camera's attached to your system.

-If you select the three bars in the top right corner and then select Video Feed you will see the current feed from the selected camera.
-You can take a photo at anytime by selecting the 'Capture image' button (this should autofocus so you can also just hit enter).
-Photo's are stored in the images directory in the project folder and will be named after the date and time they were taken.

 # Trouble shooting